Higher modularity of elliptic curves over function fields: Calabi-Yau threefolds and 3-modularity

 Finally, in the third case, the local equation is $x_1^2 x_2^2 - x_3 x_4 = 0$.
 There are three components of the singular subscheme: two of the form $x_i = x_3 = x_4 = 0$ for $i = 1, 2$, and the embedded component $x_1^2 = x_2^2 = x_3 = x_4$.
 Blowing up the first component takes care of the embedded component and leaves a line of $A_1$ singularities, which we have already seen to have a crepant resolution.
 Note also that in this case we have converted two rational curves into divisors, which should increase $h^2$ and $h^4$ by $2$ each, whereas in the previous examples the contribution was only $1$.
 Further, since the resolution method is an actual blowup, rather than a small resolution, projectivity is automatic. \end{proof}

-\begin{rmk} Similar considerations show a stronger result: The fiber product $S_1\times_X S_2$ admits a crepant resolution if and only if, when two additive fibers come together at the same point of $X$, the fiber types belong to the following list: On the other hand if the fibers both contain a nonreduced component, then there cannot be a crepant resolution.
+\begin{rmk} Similar considerations show a stronger result: The fiber product $S_1\times_X S_2$ admits a crepant resolution if and only if, when two additive fibers come together at the same point of $X$, the fiber types belong to the following list: Most of the other cases can be excluded by the observation that if the fibers both contain a nonreduced component, then there cannot be a crepant resolution.
 The local equation is $x_2^i - x_4^j = 0$ for $i, j > 1$, and this is singular in dimension $2$, i.e., along a divisor. \end{rmk}

 \begin{cor} The fiber product $\caZ^3(\E)$ is birational to a nonsingular projective Calabi-Yau threefold. \end{cor}